Close Light Download image Dark Share Stock exchange is momentarily closed

 Grid stabilization plant on the power plant site in Marbach am Neckar

 Due to Germany’s phasing out of nuclear power and the increased use of renewable energy sources, it is necessary to expand the German electricity grid.
 Not least because the electricity generated mainly in the north from renewable sources must also be transported to southern Germany.
-This grid expansion is not progressing as quickly as planned.
-It is therefore conceivable that additional reserve capacity to support the stability of the grid will be required once the last nuclear power plants have been shut down in 2022.
+This grid expansion is only progressing slowly, which means that additional reserve capacity is needed to ensure grid stability.

-The Federal Network Agency has therefore decided to have new generation plants built in southern Germany in addition to the current power plant stock.
+The Federal Network Agency had therefore decided to have new generating plants built in southern Germany in addition to the existing power plant stock.
 These grid stabilization plants are only used if one or more plants within the power grid have already failed and there is a specific threat to grid stability.
-In such cases, the grid stabilization plants serve to ease the load on the power grids – probably for a relatively short period of time.
+In such cases, the grid stabilization plants serve to ease the load on the power grids on a short-term basis.

-EnBW Energie Baden-Württemberg AG participated in this tendering process with its Marbach am Neckar power plant site.
-Having secured the contract in August 2019, a so-called open-cycle gas turbine will now be installed there.
+EnBW had participated in this tendering process with its Marbach am Neckar power plant site.
+Having secured the contract in August 2019, a so-called open-cycle gas turbine was then installed there.
 The advantage of such turbines is their ability to supply a high level of electrical power within a relatively short space of time.
-Having completed the approval process in line with the Federal Immission Control Act (BImSchG) in July 2020, the plant is currently under construction.
+Following the completion of the construction phase, the plant has now been in operation since September 2024.

 Download image